rahulathi5/ng6-demo/README.md

 In this demo project there are different reusable components and custom directives.
 The project is themifyed with angular material.
 Also there is lazy loading in 3 modules(map, modal, validator)

+There are mainly several custom form validations, Different types of usefull map functionalities and custom modal.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server